tejeshkamble/missingskill-learning/git.md

     ```
 - Then We add the untracked files
     ```
-    git add <name> - to add file into git repository
+    git add <name> // to add file into git repository
-	- to add something into file use cat >> <file> command. git add . or * - added all the files
+	- to add something into file use cat >> <file> command. git add . or *  //added all the files
     ```
 - Which git shows the location of git
     ```